-The Red Box solution can be deployed within an organisation’s infrastructure so that it’s subject to their full data access policies.
+Our solutions can be deployed within an organisation’s infrastructure so that records are subject to the company’s full data access policies.

 Organisations need to meet GDPR compliance obligations through embracing privacy by design.
 Technology will play a big part in this, alongside people and process, so selecting the right suppliers is crucial.